Flavor Flav: Personal life and legal situations

-On July 21, 2019, Flav had his youngest son Jordan with Kate Gammell.
+On July 21, 2019, a son, Jordan was born to Flav and Kate Gammell.

 Idiosyncrasies

+When asked about the significance of his trademark clock necklaces, Flav responded: "The reason why I wear this clock is because, you know, time is the most important element, and when we stop, time keeps going."
 Flavor Flav has a penchant for speaking about himself in the third person.

-When asked about the significance of the clock on his neck, Flav responded: "The reason why I wear this clock is because, you know, time is the most important element, and when we stop, time keeps going."